POSTS

 you’ll be able to connect without a password.
 It’s because by default,

-container image uses trust
+the postgres container image uses trust authentication for local connections.

-container shares the same network as the postgres
+The istio-proxy container shares the same network as the postgres

-through the proxy seem to come
+container so connections to postgres through the proxy seem to come

 from localhost.

-To fix this, we need to modify the pg_hba.conf
+To fix this, we need to modify the pg_hba.conf file in the container.

-Although a common way to do this is to mount a file from a ConfigMap
+Although a common way to do this is to mount a file from a ConfigMap,

-that’s not the best approach with the postgres
+that’s not the best approach with the postgres container if we want it

 to automatically initialize from an empty data directory.
 Instead, we’ll